aqib-mehmood/aqib-mehmood.github.io/README.md

 ## 🚀 About Me

-- 🏢 I’m currently working as Blockchain QA Engineer at [BlockApex Labs](https://blockapexlabs.com/).
+- 🏢 I’m currently working as Blockchain QA Engineer.
 - 🔍 Experienced in Manual Testing, Functional & Non-Functional Testing, and Test Automation tools like Cypress & Selenium.
 - 🌐 Actively Learning trending Tools and Technologies for QA Automation.